Lorisk1210/HCI-SmartQueue/README.md

 An IoT queue management system using Arduino for RFID-based entry control and a Next.js web interface for real-time status tracking.

+This project was developed as part of the Hands-on HCI course.
+The hardware terminal enclosure was built using lasercutting and 3D printing.

 ## Architecture

 - **`7_hci/`** - Arduino firmware (ESP32/Arduino WiFi) handling RFID scanning, queue management, servo control, and WiFi AP